We care, and it shows!

 Everyone working in healthcare, from doctors and nurses to assistants and receptionists, is ultimately held liable for damages that happens to the patients who entrust them with their lives.

 Most healthcare professionals get proper sleep, avoid showing up to work under the influence of drugs and/or alcohol, and only perform the duties for which they are qualified.

 So, let’s do some quick math.
-For example, let’s say a medical claim is resolved for $25,000 with a lawyer.
+For example, let’s say a medical malpractice claim is resolved for $25,000 with a lawyer.

 Let’s assume that the average claim settled for 400% more than for which the claim would have settled without an attorney.
-In this example, the individual would have received a $6,250 settlement (before the medical bills are paid!) without a lawyer.
+In this example, the individual would have received a $6,250 settlement (before the medical bills are paid!) without a medical malpractice lawyer.

 Other types of personal injury claims can result from one or more of the following situations:

 We have your back.
 Whatever you might be suffering from, accidents, injuries or medical malpractice, we have you covered throughout Florida